CLIFF PATHWAY - USE AT YOUR OWN RISK

 DANGERS: ASSUMPTION OF RISK

-The Cliff Walk is NOT a manicured or flat path.
+The path is NOT manicured or flat.
 It is a largely natural, narrow trail along the edge of rocky cliffs and the ocean, over sharp rocks, and across pebble beaches.
-Rough terrain, loose rocks, erosion, and other dangerous conditions are present and may cause serious injuries or death.
-Weather conditions may make it slippery and wet, and/or cause additional dangerous conditions and the possibility of injury or death.
+Rough terrain, loose rocks, erosion, unstable wood surfaces and fences, and other dangerous conditions are present and may cause serious injuries or death.
+Weather conditions may make the path slippery and wet, and/or cause additional dangerous conditions and the possibility of injury or death.
 Some sections require climbing up and down over irregular terrain.
-It can be quite dangerous walking, especially for young children and persons with mobility issues.
+It can be dangerous walking, especially for young children and persons with mobility issues.
 Walkers, strollers, bicycles, or other mechanical conveyances are not possible or permitted.
-Users assume all risks associated with their presence on the Cliff Walk.
+USERS ASSUME ALL RISKS ASSOCIATED WITH THEIR PRESENCE ON THE CLIFF PATHWAY.
+Please adhere to these policies so that the cliff walk pathway can continue to be enjoyed in the future.

 Prouts Neck Improvement Association